AI2Hub/BlizzardBoard/README.md

 ⚠️ Choosing the unstable version may cause a bootloop

+The stable version may have some bugs but you shouldn't be able to bootloop with it

 # Installation

 There are 2 ipa options (The stable version is highly recommended)